 - ncurses is used in the first video example to display the internal representation of the board in a nice way.

-This pretty much makes the code Unix-only, although I imagine you could easily use win32 libraries to do the same on windows, or Cocoa libraries for OS X.
+This makes the code X11-specific, although I imagine you could easily use win32 libraries to do the same on windows, or Cocoa libraries for OS X.

 Nevertheless, here it is.